tmanderson/Accrete.js/README.md

 ### History of Ac(c)rete

 Accrete.js is an implementation of the awesome planetary system simulation algorithm, [Accrete](http://www.rand.org/pubs/papers/P4226.html) in JavaScript.
 Originally published* and partly programmed (via FORTRAN) by the amazing Stephen H. Dole.
-Almost a decade later Carl Sagan and Richard Isaacson refined Dole's model -- which shortly thereafter was also implemented in FORTRAN, and again elaborately and academically published by Martin Fogg.
+Almost a decade later Carl Sagan and Richard Isaacson refined Dole's model -- which shortly thereafter was also implemented in FORTRAN, and again elaborately and academically published by Martin Fogg in his paper ["Extra-Solar Planetary Systems"](https://www.academia.edu/4173808/Extra-Solar_Planetary_Systems_A_Microcomputer_Simulation).

 The late 80's came and Matt Burdick brought this priceless program to the masses (via Turbo Pascal and C).
-Since then, many versions of *Accrete* have popped up around the internet, adding varying degrees of planetary specifics the most notable (and ingenious) being [Jim Burrow's](http://www.eldacur.com/~brons/) implementation [StarGen](http://www.eldacur.com/~brons/NerdCorner/StarGen/StarGen.html).
-[Ian Burrell's](http://znark.com/) [Java port](http://znark.com/create/accrete.html) is another great up-to-date example (and was of great help on Accrete's original implementation).
+Since then, many versions of *Accrete* have popped up around the internet, adding varying degrees of planetary specifics – the most notable (and ingenious) being [Jim Burrow's](http://www.eldacur.com/~brons/) implementation [StarGen](http://www.eldacur.com/~brons/NerdCorner/StarGen/StarGen.html).
+[Ian Burrell's](http://znark.com/) [Java port](http://znark.com/create/accrete.html) is another great example (and was of great help on Accrete's previous implementation).

 ### THANK YOU
 Nothing here could have ever (ever, ever, ever) been done without the following amazing, generous, and brilliant people: